dolly-p/ChatGPT-Clone/README.md

 ### To build a ChatGPT clone

-This project task is to build a chatGPT clone that has all the functionalities and capabilities as the ChatGPT by OpenAI.
+This project task is to build a chatGPT clone that has all the functionalities and capabilities like the ChatGPT by OpenAI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>